top of page

 Long Hollow Road

 The 1st Long Hollow Bird Dog was a Yellow Lab owned and handled by a diehard Pheasant hunter in the 1980's that called himself my Dad.
 For decades, annually he and his friends met up at hunting camp like a religion.
-They combed the draws between wheat fields with their untrained flushing dogs.
-With no regard to their day jobs or their families, bird Hunting was an annual obsession...
+They combed the draws between wheat fields with their untrained flushing dogs with no regard to their day jobs or their families.
+Hunting was an obsession...

 - Ryan Fortier